Overview

 create().node_index(@user(name(10),age), 'name_age')

-For indexes with string or text properties, ensure the filter string length does not exceed the defined limit.
+properties, ensure the size of the string used in the filter does not exceed the defined limit.

 find().nodes({@user.name == "Aventurine"}) as n return n